 Rome has food specialties that are specific to the city: among the most famous there are carbonara (now known around the world), fried artichokes and puntarelle (a type of salad)

-Rome has incredibly delicious jewish cuisine: the best plcce tolearn abuot the important jewish community of Rome, their history and food is the Rome ghetto
+Rome has incredibly delicious Jewish cuisine: the best place to learn about the important Jewish community of Rome, their history and food is the Rome ghetto, which is interesting and a truly beautiful part of the city.

-In Rome, looking though a keyhole is a holy activity: if you go to the top of the Aventine and spy through the keywhole, you get a wonderful view of St Peter’s!
+In Rome, looking through a keyhole is a holy activity: if you go to the top of the Aventine and spy through the keyhole, you get a wonderful view of St Peter’s!

 I hope you enjoyed this collection of fun facts about Rome for kids!
 Safe travels!